ursi/flake-utils/README.md

   }
   ```

-  and returns an attribute set with the standard flake attributes, minus the `system` sub-attributes
-- An attribute set of inputs that must contain a `nixpkgs` attribute:\
-  `for-systems` will go through all the inputs and check the following (in order)
+### The `input` option

+Every attribute set in `inputs` will be checked for the following things in order:

 - Does it have a `defaultPackage`?
 - Does it have `packages`?
 - Does it have `legacyPackages`?
 - Is it a functor that takes a `system` argument?
 And do all of the other arguments it takes (other than `pkgs`) have defaults?

-  If any of these are true, `system` is applied appropriately (and potentially `pkgs` in the case of a functor) and the result is passed to the function which was passed as the second argument to `for-systems` (the one in the previous bullet point).
+If any of these are true, `system` is applied appropriately (and potentially `pkgs` in the case of a functor) and the result is passed to the function which was passed as the second argument to `make-flake`.
 For an input that is being used for `packages`/`legacyPackages`, the attribute set passed to the function will be the set of packages, not a set with a `packages`/`legacyPackages` attribute.

 ### Example